molinari135/binary-classification-for-sexist-sentences/README.md

 # Binary Classification for Sexist Sentences

-- The **data** folder contains original datasets and splits for reproducibility
+- **data** folder contains original datasets and splits for reproducibility
-- The **text-classification.ipynb** notebook contains the code implemented for the experiments
+- **text-classification** notebook contains the code implemented for the experiments
-- The **Binary Classification for Sexist Sentences.pdf** is the academic report of the project
+- **Binary Classification for Sexist Sentences** is the academic report of the project